Below are a few frequently asked questions from residents. If you have additional questions or comments, please go to the Contact page.

 Why do accepted items differ from place to place?

-Local programs can only accept materials from residents that are accepted at their nearest Material Recovery Facility (MRF).
-Some material is difficult to process and there may be few or no markets in which MRFs can sell this material.
-Always check on what your local recycling program accepts.
+Local programs can only accept materials from residents that are accepted at their nearest Material Recovery Facility (MRF) or based on the availability of markets.
+Some material is difficult to process and there may be few or no markets in which MRFs or local governments can sell this material.
+Always check what your local recycling program accepts.
 When in doubt, throw it out.

 What happens during the recycling process?

 The recycling process consists of three steps: 1) collection and transportation, 2) processing and manufacturing, and 3) buying recycled.
-All three steps must be completed in order for recycling to work and succeed.
+All three steps must be completed to ensure the success of recycling.
 See the informational graphic on the homepage for more details.

 What is a Material Processing Facility (MRF)?